brandonc732/NYC-Taxi-Cab-Simulation-Project/README.md

 3. Run simulation file
     - Command in anaconda prompt: `python simulation_v5.py {test_folder}`
     - All configuration is pulled from the yaml file inside the folder
-    - Multiple simulations can be run simultaneous, however, their constant event logging can quickly overload memory, especially if taxis constantly go to low range.
+    - Multiple simulations can be run simultaneously, however, their constant event logging can quickly overload memory, especially if taxis constantly go to low range.